 There are also cabins located at Disney’s Fort Wilderness resort that sleep six and start at $364 per night.
 They are almost always included in discounts and you can check out pictures and details from Disney here.

 I suggest booking any of these rooms with Undercover Tourist for the best prices!

 And finally, the most affordable option for a family of five to stay on property is to camp at Fort Wilderness.
 Campsites start at only $55 per night and sleep up to TEN people at no additional cost!

 Check out my full review of camping at Fort Wilderness here (coming soon).
 I only recommend this during the cooler months of the year, generally November through March.

 If tent camping isn’t your thing, or you want to visit when it’s hot at night, another option is to rent an RV for your stay!
 While I haven’t done this myself, I have read reviews of others who say it is a great way to go.
 You can rent an RV (with air conditioning) at Fort Wilderness that sleeps five from $70/night at RVShare.com.

 Campsites are rarely if ever included in a discount so the best way to book is direct with Disney here.

-I hope this post gave you some ideas for finding affordable Disney World rooms that sleep five!
+I hope this post gave you some ideas for finding affordable family of five Disney World rooms!
 Any questions?
 Join our community over at The Budget Mouse Facebook group!